-- PJM System Operator establishes communications between the Transmission Owners that are experiencing the disturbance and between adjacent Transmission Owners or TOP/ BA areas. - PJM System Operator determines the extent and cause of the service interruption and informs the appropriate personnel as soon as possible of existing generation and transmission capabilities, equipment damage, and other pertinent information. - PJM System Operator collects specific information from each Transmission Owner/Generation Owner and adjacent areas to ascertain the present system conditions. - PJM System Operator reports via the ALL-CALL system, the extent and cause, if known, of the outage.
+PJM System Operator establishes communications between the Transmission Owners that are experiencing the disturbance and between adjacent Transmission Owners or TOP/ BA areas.

+- PJM System Operator determines the extent and cause of the service interruption and informs the appropriate personnel as soon as possible of existing generation and transmission capabilities, equipment damage, and other pertinent information. - PJM System Operator collects specific information from each Transmission Owner/ Generator Operator and adjacent areas to ascertain current system conditions. - PJM System Operator reports, via the ALL-CALL system, the extent and cause, if known, of the outage.

-- Transmission and Generation Owners are responsible for adhering to the PJM Member Actions contained within PJM Manual for System Restoration (M36). - Transmission Owner/Generation Owner dispatchers establish communications immediately with PJM and other Transmission Owners that are involved in the disturbance, adjacent Transmission Owners, and/or other control areas. - Transmission Owner dispatchers verify the extent of their service interruption. - Transmission Owners/Generation Owners collect information and notify PJM System Operator of known system conditions, generation and transmission capabilities, equipment damage, and other pertinent information, including possible cause, if known. - The Transmission Owner/Generation Owner dispatchers notify key personnel and power plant operators regarding the extent of the outage, as known. - The Transmission Owner/Generation Owner dispatchers report initial system conditions to PJM, using the Company Initial Restoration Report presented in Attachment B. The Transmission / Generation dispatchers report hourly status updates using the Hourly Restoration Reports presented in Attachment B. PJM may elect to suspend the Initial Restoration Report and / or the hourly status update reporting requirements depending on the severity of the disturbance and the level and quality of available telemetry. - As part of the PJM RTO, both the Transmission and Generation Owner dispatchers will assess the extent of the outage.
-Based on the severity of the outage, PJM and the Transmission Owners will decide if an emergency will be declared and the Standards of Conduct suspended, allowing Transmission and Generation personnel to work closely together.
-This will provide swift and accurate communications with the intent of providing a timely recovery of the power system. - Transmission Owners will also be in communication with the PJM RTO, adjacent Transmission Owners, and Generation Owners.
-PJM RTO will coordinate between neighboring Transmission Operators to include OVEC, Reliability Coordinators and Balancing Authorities.
-The Transmission Owner will communicate the following to all involved parties: - Extent of the service interruption. - Known system conditions, including generation and transmission capabilities. - Equipment damage and other pertinent information. - Extent of outage will be communicated to Power Plant operators.
+- Transmission and Generator Operators are responsible for adhering to the PJM Member Actions contained within PJM Manual for System Restoration (M36). - Transmission Owner operators and Generator Operators establish communications immediately with PJM.
+Transmission Owner operators also establish communications with other Transmission Owners that are involved in the disturbance, adjacent Transmission Owners, and/or other Balancing Authorities. - Transmission Owner operators verify the extent of their service interruption. - Transmission Owner operators and Generator Operators collect information and notify PJM System Operator of known system conditions, generation and transmission capabilities, equipment damage, and other pertinent information, including possible cause, if known. - The Transmission Owner operators and Generator Operators notify key personnel and power plant operators regarding the extent of the outage, as known. - Transmission Owner operators will collect the required status information from the Generator Operators or plant operators within their zone for the Company Initial Restoration Report and Company Hourly Restoration Reports and submit to PJM..
+PJM may elect to suspend the Initial Restoration Report and / or the hourly status update reporting requirements depending on the severity of the disturbance and the level and quality of available telemetry. - Based on the severity of the outage, PJM and the Transmission Owners will decide if an emergency will be declared and the Standards of Conduct suspended, allowing Transmission and Generation personnel to work closely together.
+This will provide swift and accurate communications with the intent of providing a timely recovery of the power system. - Transmission Owners will also be in communication with the PJM RTO, adjacent Transmission Owners, and Generator Operators.
+PJM RTO will coordinate between neighboring Transmission Operators, Reliability Coordinators, and Balancing Authorities.
+The Transmission Owner will communicate the following to all parties involved in the restoration: - o Extent of the service interruption. - o Known system conditions, including generation and transmission capabilities. - o Equipment damage and other pertinent information. - o Extent of outage